Borovi4ok/Web-Elements-Interaction/README.md

 Your accomplishments and what makes this project stand out

 ## Introduction
-Welcome to the WebInteractionDemoQA repository, a testament to the extensive proficiency and skills in Python, Selenium, and Pytest that have been utilized to build a robust and comprehensive test automation project.
-Comprising a total of 29 test suites and 133 test cases, the project is divided into two sections that exemplify two distinct testing approaches - the classic model and the page object model.
+Welcome to the WebInteractionDemoQA project, a unique portfolio project aimed at demonstrating a comprehensive range of skills and proficiency as an Automation Tester / Test Engineer using Python, Selenium, and Pytest.
+This project emphasizes hands-on experience with different web elements, mastery of Python/Selenium/Pytest methods, capability in building frameworks following different models, and the adeptness in employing various approaches to data management.

-The project stands out for its interaction with a wide array of web elements, such as text boxes, checkboxes, radio buttons, tables, file transfers, dynamic properties, forms, modal dialogs, links, images, browser windows, alerts, frames, auto complete, date picker, slider, progress bars, tooltips, sortable, selectable, droppable, resizable elements, and more.
+The project houses 29 test suites with a total of 133 test cases, encompassing a vast array of web elements like text boxes, checkboxes, radio buttons, tables, forms, and more.
+Additionally, it showcases effective interaction with dynamic properties, file transfers, modal dialogs, nested frames, tooltips, menus, and sortable/selectable/droppable/resizable elements, among others.
 All the interactions are meticulously scripted using Selenium WebDriver and Python, highlighting a strong understanding of web element handling and control in automation testing.

+Although every test function in this project concludes with at least one assertion, the primary focus of this portfolio project is not on implementing comprehensive testing approaches, but rather on demonstrating the abilities to handle and interact with a multitude of web elements, and build robust automation frameworks.
+While some forms and tables in the project may require more tests to achieve comprehensive coverage, the emphasis of this project is on the demonstration of technical skills and capabilities, rather than full test coverage.

 A core part of this project is the 'data package', a testament to adept handling and structuring of complex test data.
 Two key files, test_data.py and excel_data.py, provide data for the classic model and Page Object Model respectively, demonstrating the use of Python for data organization, as well as using Excel data for data-driven testing.

 The project utilizes a 'utility package', showcasing a sophisticated implementation of assert functions and reusable functions.
 The assert functions incorporate custom assertion methods for a multitude of test scenarios, such as verifying element presence, URL changes, and comparing values with tolerance, demonstrating an intermediate and above level of proficiency.
 The reusable functions ensure code efficiency and maintainability, with operations for data manipulation, form interaction, JavaScript execution, and more.

-The test suites showcase the use of both classic and page object model testing approaches, each contributing uniquely to the project's success. conftest.py, a pivotal file, serves to share the WebDriver instance across the project, facilitating interactions with the web application.

 Lastly, this project includes 'report_logs' that provide comprehensive reports on each test suite, aiding in understanding test outcomes, spotting patterns, and improving the project's overall effectiveness.

-This portfolio is a testament to strong abilities in writing efficient, reusable, and maintainable test automation scripts using Python, Selenium, and Pytest.
-It demonstrates a profound understanding of automation testing principles, hands-on experience with Selenium WebDriver, and a knack for crafting organized and scalable test data.
-The implemented solutions are a blend of complexity, necessity, and innovation, aimed at providing a positive impact on the projects they are employed in.
+We encourage you to delve into the project to appreciate the deftness and expertise employed in handling different web elements, managing data, and building frameworks in diverse models.
+By doing so, we hope you gain a better understanding of the competence and potential showcased in this portfolio project.

 ## Technologies Used
 This project utilizes a combination of modern technologies and methodologies in the field of automation testing.
 Here's an overview of the primary tools and frameworks used: